See All Fall Specials Here!

 Here is then the truth.
 Despite all the reassurances and claims that manufacturers give us about their products in terms of allergy reactivity, nothing is 100% guaranteed to be non-reactive.
 This is particularly true of bedding items.

 We put our comforters and pillows to the test with our most allergy sensitive employees, asking them to sleep with a comforter or a pillow sample.
-Our results showed:
+Our results showed: No one reacted to our cotton or wool pillows.
+Even the most sensitive seem to be just fine sleeping with a silk filled comforter.

 Our employees also tested of the very popular Hypodown down comforters.